benjaminion/upgrading-ethereum-book/src/book.md

 An element of randomness is an important part of a permissionless blockchain protocol, both for security and for fairness.

-A protocol that is fully predicatable could work well in a benign environment.
+A protocol that is fully predictable could work well in a benign environment.
 But we must assume that our protocols will come under attack, and predictability provides attackers with opportunities - just as the bad guys in crime thrillers often take advantage of their victims' predictable routines.

 An attacker with advance knowledge of which validators will be active in different roles has a significant foothold for mounting an attack.
 For example, to selectively mount denial of service attacks against future proposers, or to bribe members of a particular committee, or to register especially advantageous validator numbers for themselves allowing them to take over a future committee, or simply to censor transactions.[^fn-initial-shuffling]